zoylendt/zoylendt.github.io/content/Selfhosted/Offen backup & restore.md

 # Manual backup

-## into local folder
+## Into local folder

-Let's say we want to back up the volume `important_volume` into another volume, `offen_backup_syncthing`.
-Instead a local folder can also be selected, I just use a volume mounted into syncthing to sync the backups to a remote location.
+Let's say we want to back up the volume `important_volume` into an archive file inside our current directory.

 1. Set shell variable with volume name, useful if you want to backup multiple volumes (different syntax on Windows?)